 - COVID-19 Public Service Announcement Videos

-The Altamont School will offer a combination of in-person (grades 5-6) and distance learning plan (DLP) (grades 7-12).
-Our plan offers opportunities for students to participate in DLP on campus, which include in-person advisory sessions, tutorial meetings with teachers, and limited athletic opportunities during every afternoon.
-As a reminder, all families, grades 5-12, still have the opportunity to participate from home if that is what they feel is best for their family.
+Starting Oct.
+13, The Altamont School offers in-person learning for grades 5-12.
+As a reminder, all families, grades 5-12, have the opportunity to participate from home if that is what they feel is best for their family.
 Here are some specifics of the plan:

 Academic 4x4 Block Schedule